zikichombo/website/content/contrib/sponsor.md

 ### Earmarks/Bounties
 You can earmark your sponsorship for specific goals and functionality and be provided with or have published how the funds were spent via issue tracker tags.
-However, our members reserve the right to prioritize their work based on community-wide demand.
+However, our members reserve the right and have a duty to prioritize their work based on community-wide demand.

 ### Paraphenalia
 We are looking forward to seeing some rockin, drum thwacking, deep rhythm